Tohono Oʼodham: Lands

-Tohono Oʼodham Community Action (TOCA)
+Tohono O'odham Community Action (TOCA)

-The Tohono Oʼodham Community Action (TOCA) was founded by current CEO and President Terrol Dew Johnson and co-founder Tristan Reader in 1996 on the basis of wanting to restore and re-integrate lost tribal traditions into the community.
-Located in Sells, Arizona, they originally started as a community garden and offered basketweaving classes.
-Now, the organization has expanded to having its own two farms, restaurant, and art gallery.
+In 1996, Terrol Dew Johnson and Tristan Reader co-founded Tohono O'odham Community Action (TOCA) in Sells, Arizona, to restore and reintegrate lost tribal traditions.
+TOCA started as a community garden and offered basket-weaving classes.
+The organization has expanded and has two farms, a restaurant, and an art gallery.

-Another influence to the creation of this organization originates from the fact that the Indigenous tribe was on the brink of collapse as a result of growing dependency on welfare and food stamps.
-The Tohono Oʼodham people were facing the lowest per capita income of any Indigenous reservation, with 65 percent of members living below the poverty line and 70 percent facing unemployment.
-Crime amongst the younger generation rapidly increased as a result of gang activity and the high school drop out rate was over 50 percent.
-Homicide was prevalent within the community, with the rate being three times the national average.
+Another reason TOCA was founded is that the tribe was on the brink of collapse as a result of growing dependency on welfare and food stamps.
+The Tohono O'odham had the lowest per capita income of any Indigenous reservation, with 65 percent of members living below the poverty line and 70 percent facing unemployment.
+Crime among the younger generation rapidly increased as a result of gang activity and the high school dropout rate was over 50 percent.
+Homicide was prevalent, at a rate three times the national average.

 In 2009, TOCA opened its restaurant, Desert Rain Café.
-The purpose of the cafe's launch was to bring traditional tribal foods to the community in order to help combat the growing presence of Type 2 diabetes.
-Thus, the restaurant practices the integration of traditional foods with each menu item containing at least one traditional ingredient, such as mesquite meal, prickly pear, or agave syrup.
-For crops such as tepary beans or squash, the café utilizes their farms to produce these goods, providing customers with fresh meals.
-Some of their dishes include a Mesquite Oatmeal Cookie, Short Rib Stew, Brown Tepary bean Quesadilla, or pico de gallo.
+It brings traditional tribal foods to the community to help combat type 2 diabetes.
+Each menu item has at least one traditional ingredient, such as mesquite meal, prickly pear, or agave syrup.
+TOCA's farms produce crops such as tepary beans and squash, providing customers with fresh meals.
+Dishes include Mesquite oatmeal cookies, short rib stew, brown tepary bean quesadillas, and pico de gallo.
 It has been estimated that the restaurant serves over 100,000 meals yearly.

-Basket weaving was a dominant cultural characteristic, being used in rain ceremonies that lasted for four days and nights.
-These baskets were also purposed for daily use to hold or prepare foods.
-At the start of the institution, Johnson would hold weekly classes on Wednesday for artisans throughout the reservation.
-Making a basket could take as long as one year.
-This prolonged process stems from the fact that the fibers used in these baskets must be harvested and prepared, plus creating a design that represents the history of the Tohono Oʼodham nation.
-Materials for baskets vary between grasses native to the area, such as Yucca grass and devil's claw plant, an awl, and knife.
+Baskets were used in rain ceremonies that lasted four days and nights.
+They were also purposed for daily use to hold or prepare foods.
+Johnson held weekly classes for artisans throughout the reservation.
+Making a basket could take as long as a year, because the fibers must be harvested and prepared and a design created that represents Tohono O'odham history.
+Materials for baskets vary between grasses native to the area, such as Yucca grass and devil's claw plant.